-Recent events demonstrate the importance of groundwater storage to the Chino Basin.
-Watermaster has committed to investigate the technical and management implications of Local Storage Agreements, improve related policies and procedures, and then revisit all applications of Local Storage Agreements.
+Groundwater storage is important to the Chino Basin.
+Watermaster has committed to investigate the technical and management implications of Local Storage Agreements, improve related policies and procedures, and then revisit all pending Local Storage Agreement applications.

 The existing Watermaster/IEUA/MWDSC/Three Valley Municipal Water District (TVMWD) Dry-Year Yield (DYY) program continued during the reporting period.
 By April 30, 2011, all DYY program construction projects and a full "put" and "take" cycle had been completed, leaving the storage account with a zero balance.
-No water has been placed into the DYY account since that time.
-Watermaster, IEUA, TVMWD, and MWDSC are negotiating potential amendments to the current contract.
+Watermaster, IEUA, TVMWD, and MWDSC continue to negotiate potential amendments to the current contract.